 And then there is Asheville…

-For live music venues check out Diana Wortham Theatre, The Orange Peel, and Isis.
+For live music venues check out Wortham Center for the Performing Arts, The Orange Peel, and Isis Music Hall.

 Chimney Rock State Park is about an hour from us.
 It offers some incredible hikes, and vistas overlooking Hickory Nut Gorge and Lake Lure.